 - Less seriously, a weekly piece in Sports Illustrated is a "Sign Of The Apocalypse", which lists some mind-boggling or otherwise "Ugh, really?" sports-related event (not necessarily in an actual game) that happened recently (relative to the date of the issue).
 For example, the January 21, 2013 issue had the story of a prostitutes' advocacy group in Belo Horizonte, Brazil who was offering free English classes so that local prostitutes would be prepared for the increase in traffic for the 2014 World Cup.

-- From "Earth Died Screaming" by Tom Waits:
+- From "Earth Died Screaming" from Bone Machine by Tom Waits:

 There was thunder